RoadToPurpose/HUAWEI/README.md

 - the fourth argument is the count of rows in matrix B
 - the fifth argument is the count of cols in matrix B
 - the sixth argument is the number of decimal places when displaying matrices

+## File format
+The program uses the following format for input and output files:
+- the first row is the number of rows of the matrix
+- the second row is the number of cols of the matrix
+- Next, there are rows_count rows (each with cols_count elements), which contain the elements of the matrix

+### Example:
+A matrix that contains 3 rows and 2 columns, with elements 1 2 3 4 5 6, respectively:
+3
+2
+1 2
+3 4
+5 6